frederic-perez/AmE-dictionary/data/dictionary.md

 __Andean condor__ _n_ A very large vulture found in the Andes Mountains.
 __andirons__
 __andragogy__ _n_ The art or science of teaching adults.
 The methods or techniques used to teach adults.
-__anecdata__ _n_ An ad hoc portmanteau for anecdotal evidence that is used as data in an attempt to prove a hypothesis.
+__anecdata__ _n_ :two: An ad hoc portmanteau for anecdotal evidence that is used as data in an attempt to prove a hypothesis.
 __anecdotage__ _n_
 __anecdotal__ _adj_ :three::hammer::mega:
 __anecdotally__